 Consume High-Protein Foods

 Look for lean animal-based sources like meat, fish, poultry, eggs and dairy.
-You can also get your protein from plant-based sources like soy, grains and certain vegetables, including green peas.
+You can also get your protein from plant-based sources like soy, beans, lentils, and whole grains.

 Protein shakes or meal-replacement beverages are also a good option in between meals or in place of a meal to increase protein intake.